MohamedNaser92/eBay-Clone/readme.md

 - User Profiles: Create accounts, and manage personal information.
 - Validation: Validate data of register.
 - Product Listings: Browse through an array of product listings, each featuring images and detailed descriptions.
-- Cart: Add your products to the cart.
+- Cart: Add your products to the cart and get the total price of all products.
 - Responsive Design.

 🔧 Tech Stack: -HTML, CSS, Bootstrap, and JavaScript.